joranquinten/gulp-hugo/README.md

 #### usemin
 This task retrieves files references from certain code blocks within the HTML, which are concatenated, minified and stored within the project.

+#### rev
+The revision task collects external, cacheable assets, adds a revision to the filename, replaces the source in the html file and deletes the unrevisioned assets.
+This task should be added after generating external assets in order work.

 ### Testing tasks

 #### unit